What Is a Drug-Free Coalition?

 Where to Get Help

-The Office of Addiction Services, in partnership with the Community Anti-Drug Coalitions of America (CADCA) and the National Guard Joint Counter Drug Task Force, has created a nine-month training that is focused on community engagement for capacity building for coalitions that expressed interest to submit a proposal for the Drug Free Communities Funding Opportunity sponsored through The Office of National Drug Control Policy (ONDCP) and Substance Abuse and Mental Health Service Administration (SAMHSA).
+DBHIDS, in partnership with The Office of Addiction Services, is working with the Community Anti-Drug Coalitions of America and the National Guard Joint Counter Drug Task Force, and has created a 10-month training focused on community engagement with a goal of fostering drug-free communities.
+This partnership is sponsored through The Office of National Drug Control Policy (ONDCP) and Substance Abuse and Mental Health Service Administration (SAMHSA).

 - Community Anti-Drug Coalitions of America (CADCA)